What Kind Should You Use?

 1-1/4” Long x 7/8” Wide

-Pear shape provides medium lift
+Pear shape provides a medium-lift.

 Round